-FURTHER RESOLVED THAT the Board of Directors of the Company, be and are hereby authorized to settle any question, difficulty or doubt, that may arise in giving effect to this resolution and to do all such acts, deeds and things as may be necessary, expedient and desirable for the purpose of giving effect to this resolution."
+FURTHER RESOLVED THAT the Board of Directors be and is hereby authorized to do all acts and take all such steps as may be necessary, proper or expedient to give effect to this resolution."

-5. To re-appoint Mr. Darshak B. Shah (DIN-00098897) as Independent Director:
+5. To re-appoint Mr. Gautam D. Shah (DIN: 00397319) as Managing Director of the Company: